tarek909/SwinTransfrmer-For-FaceshapeClassification/README.md

 # Face-Classifier
 ### A face shape classifier using transformer <br />

+Complete Introduction about Methodology, literature review and results can be found in the presentation

 Here is the link to the colab notebook: <br />
 https://colab.research.google.com/drive/1iTg2fEgfBId9hz64ZkmUZjGFKKu33Qd7?usp=sharing <br />
 Here are the links to the models: <br />